 Restricting Media Content

-If you want to restrict media content (images, PDFs, docs, AVI files, etc.), but don’t want to restrict access to an entire page, you can use the Media Content Restriction.
+If you want to restrict media content (images, PDFs, docs, AVI files, etc.), use the Media Content Restriction.

 To restrict a specific piece of media that you’ve uploaded, you’ll need to log in to your WordPress Dashboard, select Media, and then select Library.

-Select the piece of media you want to restrict by clicking on the file name under the File column.
+Select the media content you want to restrict by clicking on the file name under the File column.

 When done, click Update Media.